How to Write an RFP for Consulting Services: 7 Tips

 Always proofread your RFPs before you send them out to consultants.
 This helps protect your company’s reputation in the freelance marketplace and promotes other consultants’ desire to work with your company.
 Make sure to look over your RFP and have a second set of eyes on it before you send it to potential consultants.

-When you follow these simple steps, you set your company and consultant up for campaign success.
-This outline will protect your company’s reputation and help current and future consultants’ projects.
-Perfecting this process might take trial and error; however, great consultants find great companies using well-thought-out RFPs.
+By following these simple steps, you set both your company and consultant up for campaign success.
+This outline will protect your company’s reputation and support the success of current and future consultant projects.
+While perfecting the process may take some trial and error, great consultants often find great companies through well-crafted RFPs.

 Categories